 When you get the chance, buy honey from specialized fairs, where you can talk directly to beekeepers.
 Even if you are not a great lover of honey, it would be a pity to avoid it completely.
 Try different varieties, you may come across some flavor to your love.

 Nutritional Properties of Honey

 Honey is a mixture of sugars and other compounds.
 With respect to carbohydrates, honey is mainly fructose (about 38.5%) and glucose (about 31.0%), making it similar to the synthetically produced inverted sugar syrup, which is approximately 48% fructose, 47% glucose, and 5% sucrose.
 Honey’s remaining carbohydrates include maltose, sucrose, and other complex carbohydrates.
-As with all nutritive sweeteners, honey is mostly sugars and contains only trace amounts of vitamins or minerals.
+As with all nutritive sweeteners, is mostly sugars and contains only trace amounts of vitamins or minerals.
 Honey also contains tiny amounts of several compounds thought to function as antioxidants, including chrysin, pinobanksin, vitamin C, catalase, and pinocembrin.
-The specific composition of any batch of honey depends on the flowers available to the bees that produced the honey.
+The specific composition of any batch of honey depends on the flowers available to the bees that produced.